 At School in the Woods Montessori, we recognize that the quality of the teaching staff has a significant influence on the quality of the program.
 We believe that teachers must have intellectual and emotional intelligence and that talented, dedicated educators are the key to providing a child with the necessary foundation for future educational and life success.
-Each member of our experienced faculty is trained by an accredited Montessori training program and is credentialed by either the American Montessori Society or the Association Montessori International.
+Each member of our experienced faculty is trained by an accredited Montessori training program and is credentialed by either the American Montessori Society, the Association Montessori International or another MACTE accredited program.
 We also serve as a host school to those who are completing their Montessori internship.
 All teachers are committed to enhancing their professional development through conferences, workshops, classes and special events.

 Melody Patton, Head of School

 For me, Montessori is not only an educational philosophy, but a way of parenting, and a way of life.
 Twenty years ago, I didn’t have any idea what Montessori was – I’d never even heard of it.
 I discovered Montessori first as a parent.
 I went to observe at Children’s Garden Montessori School and immediately fell in love with it – I wasn’t quite sure why, it just felt right.
 My oldest daughter started in the toddler program shortly after that visit.
 I can now say that the 8 years my two daughters spent as a part of the Children’s Garden community completely changed our lives.
 The school’s wonderfully caring, nurturing and supportive environment provided my children an amazing start to life.